Mental health in sport

 Taking care of yourself

-With the average UK employee spending over 80,000 hours working in their lifetime, looking after our wellbeing at work is really important.
+The average UK employee spends more than 80,000 hours working in their lifetime, so looking after our wellbeing at work is really important.

 There are a variety of factors in the workplace which might influence how happy or well we feel.
-For instance, working environment, management and colleagues, progression opportunities, working hours and shift patterns, workload and safety, personal circumstances, and whether a workplace culture aligns with our own values, can all influence our time at work and our overall happiness.
+The following can all influence our time at work, and our overall happiness:

-For professionals who work in safeguarding, wellbeing may be further impacted by the emotive nature of the work.
+For professionals who work in safeguarding in sport, wellbeing may be further impacted by the emotive nature of the work.

 The emotional impact of working in safeguarding